 Because these are unspecified behaviours, testing may give the false impression that the code is working and portable, when it could just be that the values provided cause evaluations to be performed in a particular order that causes side effects to occur as expected.

 6.24.2 Guidance to language users

+[FROM PAUL PRENEY]

+Follow the guidance provided in TR 24772-1 Clause 6.24.5.

+Overloaded operators do not perform short-circuited evaluation of their operands.

+Be aware to which C++ standard a compiler is compiling code against: this determines the semantics of all operator (overloaded and built-in) expressions.

+Document which C++ standard (minimally) code must be compiled against for correct operator evaluation semantics.
+If code was written to use semantics in a newer standard, it may not work with the semantics of an older standard.

+Prefer writing simple code expressions and statements so that within any expression or statement an object is either only read from, or, is only clearly written to (possibly with a (mandatory) read tied to that write, e.g., the increment and compound assignment operators).

 Follow the guidance provided in TR 24772-1 clause 6.24.5

+Be aware that overloaded logical operators will not short-circuit.

-Expressions should be written so that the same effects will occur under any order of evaluation that the C standard permits since side effects can be dependent on an implementation specific order of evaluation.
+Expressions should be written so that the same effects will occur under any order of evaluation that the C++ standard permits since side effects can be dependent on an implementation specific order of evaluation.

-Become familiar with Annex C of the C standard ISO/IEC 9899:2011 [4], which is a list of the sequence points that enforce an ordering of computations.

 6.25 Likely Incorrect Expression [KOA]